theislab/hadge/docs/source/index.md

 ## Notebook

-Check[](../../notebook.ipynb) to get familiar with the output of hadge.
+Check the [notebook](../../notebook.ipynb) to get familiar with the output of hadge.

 ## **Pipeline output**